Monday, 16 February 2015

 The first two full-lenghts and two EP's are an important reference in that respect.

+Another British band that promised a lot with its first album was Enchantment.
 "Dance of the Marble Nacked - 1994" will please any Paradise Lost listener with their melancholic heaviness.

 Sadly, despite the fact that they had a 6 records deal with Century Media, Enchantment disbanded after their much appreciated first full-length album.